-After six years of living in Canada, Inga Bohnekamp is sounding more and more like a Canadian.
+After seven years of living in Canada, Inga Bohnekamp is sounding more and more like a Canadian.
 “The winters are so long and the summers here are so humid!”

 Inga started her Canadian adventure when she studied psychology as an exchange student in 2003–2004 at the Université de Montréal.
 She also visited Western Canada with her family and eventually settled in Ottawa after her husband had an opportunity to start a business here.

 Like a lot of immigrants, Inga discovered her university education and degree didn’t automatically allow her to join the workforce in her preferred field.
-In 2006, she graduated from the Freie University in Berlin with a psychology degree and completed post-graduate work in cognitive behavioural therapy for children and young people.
+In 2006, she graduated from the Freie University in Berlin with a degree as a psychologist and completed post-graduate work in cognitive behavioural therapy for children and young people.

 But to practise as a psychologist in Canada involved more testing and licensing — with no guarantee.